▼ Menu

 Extras ▼

 The NR15A is a British Navy triode receiving valve.
 Introduced in 1924 it was the first naval valve to have an oxide coated filament.
-This valve looks to have been made by the Azide process.
+Our other NR15A was made by the Azide process this clear envelope shows that the oxide coating on the filament was made by the modern paste coated technique.

 The balloon envelope is 40 mm in diameter and, excluding the B4 base pins, is 85 mm tall.